alexmojaki/futurecoder/how_to_contribute.md

 ### Chapters

 To the user, a chapter is a group of pages in the table of contents.
-In the code, a chapter is a single Python file under `backend/main/chapters`.
+In the code, a chapter is a single Python file under `core/chapters`.
 To add a new chapter, just add a new file and follow the naming pattern.
 The title of the chapter for the table of contents will be derived automatically from the filename.

 ### Pages

 To the user, a page is a group of steps that can be viewed all at once.
 You can jump to any page in the table of contents, or use the Previous/Next buttons to go back and forth.

-In code, a page is a class in a chapter file inheriting from `main.text.Page`.
+In code, a page is a class in a chapter file inheriting from `core.text.Page`.
 Pages have the following:

 - A `slug`, which by default is just the class name.
 This is used in various places in the system to identify the page, e.g. it's stored in the database to identify which page a user last visited.
 If you blindly rename a page class you will break existing data.
 If you must do so, set the `slug` class attribute to the original class name.
 - A `title`, which is what the user sees.
 By default this is derived from the class name.
 You can override it by setting the `title` class attribute, which can include markdown.